best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * allows a header row and table edges to be identified by assistive technology
 * allows your table to be named and appear in the 'go to' tool which is a keyboard shortcut that aids navigation (more information about this in the 'Naming tables' section)
 * means a user will be able to tab through the data in a sensible way – for example when a user tabs to the end of the row, the next tab will take them to the start of the row below
 Note: if you keep tabbing past the end of the last row it does lead to extra rows being added to the table.
-However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this isn’t considered an issue.
+However, as the table is marked up correctly, users of assistive technology should know when they get to the end of a table, so this is not considered an issue.

 #### How to mark up a table in Excel:
 Be aware these instructions may differ slightly for different versions of Excel.